noporpoise/BitArray/README.md

     bit_index_t bit_array_save(const BIT_ARRAY* bitarr, FILE* f)

-Reads bit array from a file. `bitarr` is resized and filled from data in the file.
+Reads bit array from a file. `bitarr` is resized and filled with data from the file.
 Returns 1 on success, 0 on failure.

     char bit_array_load(BIT_ARRAY* bitarr, FILE* f);